 I don't think so.

-But this is how I picture Father Tim from Jan Karon's first book in her Mitford series, At Home In Mitford.
+But this is how I picture Father Tim from Jan Karon's first book in her Mitford series, At Home In Mitford, especially before he was diagnosed with diabetes and began to eat healthier and take long walks to view his Land of Counterpane.

-Hallmark channel thinks differently and has cast Cameron Mathison as the portly priest.
+Hallmark channel thinks differently and has cast Cameron Mathison as the portly priest for their upcoming movie.

 Aarrgghh!!!!!!!! [great angst here]

-I love you, Cameron, but get thee back to Murder, She Baked!
+I love you, Cameron, but get thee back to Murder, She Baked, etc!

 I must save my breath to cool my porridge and just get over it.
-I and the other Mitford fan base have been arguing this out for a month now.
+I and the other Mitford fan base have been arguing out what actor should have been cast for the role for a month now.

-We're very afraid that Cynthia is going to take center stage in this movie, that properly should belong to Father Tim, our beloved Episcopalian priest.
+We're very afraid that Cynthia is going to take center stage in this movie, we adore Cynthia but the main role should properly belong to Father Tim, our beloved Episcopalian priest.

 We're disappointed that Barnabas is going to be a large brown dog with a black head instead of a solid black dog.
 We can't imagine them not having Dooley being a eleven year old red head, but we're not holding our breath on that one either.